 Did you know … just registering your child for Free School Meals means that the school gets funding?
 Register now to make sure we do not miss out

 The Government is giving money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’.
 Other school funding has been cut so it is important that we access this money.

 Since September 2014 children in Foundation, Years 1 & 2 have an automatic qualification to receive a free meal every school day.
-Whilst this change in entitlement means you will no longer be required to apply for a free school meal, if you do not apply the school will not get the additional funding of £1320.
+Whilst this change in entitlement means you will no longer be required to apply for a free school meal, if you do not apply the school will not get the additional funding.
 This funding ensures we can support you child's learning in the school environment through teacher small group work, teaching assistant support, intervention strategies and additional resources as well as help towards school trips.

 How does it work?

 - First, check if you qualify – it is not just if you are unemployed, so please look at the list below.

 - Registering is really quick and easy – if you think you qualify, contact the school office.